 By Prof. Carl Jensen, director of Intelligence and Security Studies at The Citadel, and Prof. Bo Moore, dean for The Citadel School of Humanities and Social Sciences

-Whether it is within the private sector or government, there is a staggering number of protective service occupations in South Carolina− more than 40,000 according to current Bureau of Labor Statistics data.
-The Departments of Homeland Security and Defense are plausibly the two agencies hiring the most intelligence and securities professionals.
-From 2000 to 2015 there were 62,778 defense contracts awarded in South Carolina, totaling $38,975,698,333.
+Whether it is within the private sector or government, there are a staggering number of protective service occupations in South Carolina− more than 40,000 according to current Bureau of Labor Statistics data.
+The Departments of Homeland Security and Defense are logically the two agencies hiring the most intelligence and security professionals.
+From 2000 to 2015, there were 62,778 defense contracts awarded in South Carolina, totaling $38,975,698,333.

-The new Bachelor of Arts in Intelligence and Security Studies will consist of 15 courses that will take a highly inter-disciplinary approach.
-Initially it is only available to cadets, but in the spring semester of 2018 it will be provided as an evening undergraduate degree completion program through The Citadel Graduate College.
+The new BA in Intelligence and Security Studies will consist of 15 highly inter-disciplinary courses.
+Initially, the program will only be available to cadets; however, in the spring semester of 2018, it will be provided as an evening undergraduate degree completion program through The Citadel Graduate College.

-One of the most exciting opportunities for ISS students at numerous institutions, and for regional securities professionals comes with the opportunity to learn from some of the nation’s leading intelligence security experts at a conference held in Charleston every other year.
-The Citadel Intelligence and Homeland Security Enterprise Conference is will be held Feb.
-20 – 21, 2018, in Charleston.
+One of the most exciting opportunities for both students at various institutions and security professionals from across the country occurs every other year at a national conference hosted by The Citadel.
+In September 2018, the third Citadel Intelligence and Cyber Security Conference will be held in Charleston.
 Program and registration information will be available at Citadel.edu in the fall.

 Dr. Carl Jensen is the director of the Intelligence and Security Studies program at The Citadel and co-author of the book “Introduction to Intelligence Studies.”
 He served in the FBI as a supervisory special agent in various settings for 22 years.